mwcremer/dnd-bx/combined.md

 ### <a name="referee_choice"></a> Referee Choice

 As an alternative to rolling treasure at random, the referee may wish to choose treasures appropriate to the monsters and the player character party.
-As treasure is the main source of player character experience (see [***Experience Points***](#experience_points))---usually accounting for 3/4 or more of their total experience earned---the referee should carefully consider treasure placement.
+As treasure is the main source of player character experience (see [***Experience Points***](#experience_points))&mdash;usually accounting for 3/4 or more of their total experience earned&mdash;the referee should carefully consider treasure placement.
 The referee may use the following approach:

 1. Consider the size of the adventuring party, the levels of the characters, and the XP requirements for them to advance.
 2. Decide how many experience points the treasure hoard should provide, if the party successfully acquires it.